Top 10 Cycling Muscle Recovery Tips from Professional Racers

 Micro changes that have macro results!

 Lastly, don’t forget about the cycling recovery ride; this easy ride will really help you get rid of the waste products left over in your body from the hard sessions.
 Your cycling recovery heart rate should be around 50-60% of max heart rate or 50-60% of FTP if you train with power, in other words VERY easy.
 While you can do these, sometimes a full day off the bike is even better, so don’t feel guilty if you simply rest on the recovery day!
+Or go for a walk and do some yoga.
 Cycling recovery rides or rest are both effective.

 Things to Avoid During Cycling Muscle Recovery

-Eating too much is something that one should avoid, as well as eating fatty or greasy foods.
-While this might seem like common sense to the seasoned athlete when someone is new to training and starts to feel that “rest day hunger monster”, they may be tempted to make poor food choices because they’ve been “so good” and riding.
+Eating too much is something that one should avoid, as well as eating overly fatty or greasy foods.
+While this might seem like common sense to the seasoned athlete, when someone is new to training and starts to feel that “rest day hunger monster”, they may be tempted to make poor food choices because they’ve been “so good” and training a lot.

 Remember that healthy food does not mean poor tasting, and your body will thank you.